intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 # Limits of Privacy Partitioning {#limits}

-Privacy partitioning aims to increase user privacy, though as stated, it is not a panacea.
-Privacy partitioning is an architectural tool that helps manage privacy risks.
+Privacy partitioning aims to increase user privacy, though as stated, it is merely one of possibly many architectural tool that help manage privacy risks.
 Understanding the limits of its benefits requires a more comprehensive analysis of the system in question.
 Such analysis also helps determine whether or not the tool has been applied correctly.
 In particular, the value of privacy partitioning depends on numerous factors, including, though not limited to: